JonathanBouligny/VirtualRealityProject1B/README.md

 ### Office
 The office is composed of walls, the entrance area to walk through, and various objects.
 The walls are made up of two planes one is the outside plane the other is the inside plane.
 The inside plane is mainly for texturing.
 The outside plane is textured and also is a collider.
 It works this way for all external walls.
 The floor is mainly for texturing.
 The roof is also . hese are nto colliders because this is unnessessary for the floor, we have a global collider, and unnessesary for the roof, the player cant jump.

 All models are GLTF files.
-These files were easier to work with because the texture was prepackaged with the model, this made placement and scaling easier and helped decrease the amount of files in the file system, increasing simplicity.
+GLTF stands for GL Transmission Format, which is a 3D scene file created withe JSON standard.
+This file These files were easier to work with because the texture was prepackaged with the model, this made placement and scaling easier and helped decrease the amount of files in the file system, increasing simplicity.

 The desks are for the first two people who work at this company to work at.
 These desks have computers and iphones on them.
 These are apple fans.
 They also have their own chairs.